LinuxProgramador/Cleaning/README.md

 then creates a secure key with the Fernet function and encrypts the multimedia file in binary in RAM with AES-128 .
 It then overwrites the file with the already encrypted file and deletes it, ensuring that even if it is recovered, it is not readable.

+NOTE: The -l option does not guarantee overwriting as is the case with -s

 Installation instructions: